 Children should wear protective eyewear during sports and recreational activities.
 In the classroom, they should wear eye protection when doing lab experiments.

 At 6 months of age, an infant should have a vision screening during a well-baby visit.
-In particular, the doctor should check how well the eyes work together.
+In particular, the healthcare provider should check how well the eyes work together.

 A child who needs vision correction may wear eyeglasses or contact lenses.
-Either choice comes in a range of options.
+Either choice comes in a range of choices.

 A child with a foreign object in the eye should not rub the eye.
 An eye wash may be able to flush the object out of the eye.
 If that doesn't work, seek medical attention immediately.